taustation-fan/taustation-fan.github.io/README.md

 and can cost up to several ten thousand credits.

 You can only be enrolled in one course at a time, and you cannot abort a course that you started.
-Travel, Sick Bay and Brig do not affect University courses, which just continue in those circumstances (though may delay the completion of a course until you are free to move again).
+Travel, Sick Bay, Brig and even death do not affect a University course in progress, which just continue in those circumstances.

 In the beginning, you can likely only afford basic courses, so you should enroll in those.